-The director of a small but busy public library in the Midwest, Marcia Fanning (not her real name) says she was meek for many years: “I let people walk all over me, and I ended up being really unhappy a lot of a time.”
+The director of a small but busy public library in the Midwest, Marcia Fanning (not her real name) says she was meek and didn’t really stand up for herself for many years: “I let people walk all over me, and I ended up being really unhappy a lot of [the] time.”

 But one day everything changed.

-The woman stepped back, said, “Well, I guess now we have a director,” meaning that Fanning finally showed she had the assertiveness necessary for the job, and walked out.
+The woman stepped back, said, “Well, I guess now we have a director,” meaning that Fanning had finally shown she had the assertiveness necessary for the job, and walked out.

-That was three years ago, and Fanning has never been the same.
-She had discovered the power of asserting herself and freed herself forever from being bullied, backstabbed or walked on.
+That was nine years ago, and Fanning has never been the same.
+She had discovered the power of asserting herself and, in doing so, freed herself from being bullied, backstabbed or stepped on.

-Going along to get along sounds like a restful approach to your interactions, but in reality, learning to assert yourself—to ask for what you want, say no when necessary, insist on due respect—is much more effective for facing the world with serene confidence.
+Going along to get along sounds like a restful approach to your interactions, but in reality, learning how to stand up for yourself—to ask for what you want, say no when necessary and insist on due respect—is much more effective for facing the world with confidence.

-“Assertiveness is an anxiety-reduction procedure to face that which we fear, which is standing up for ourselves, saying what our boundaries are,” says Vancouver, British Columbia, psychologist Randy J. Paterson, author of The Assertiveness Workbook: How to Express Your Ideas and Stand Up for Yourself at Work and in Relationships and the forthcoming How to Be Miserable: 40 Strategies You Already Use.
+“Assertiveness is an anxiety-reduction procedure to face that which we fear, which is standing up for ourselves, saying what our boundaries are,” says Vancouver, Canada, psychologist Randy J. Paterson, author of five books including The Assertiveness Workbook: How to Express Your Ideas and Stand Up for Yourself at Work and in Relationships and How to be Miserable in Your Twenties: 40 Strategies to Fail at Adulting.

-Of course, the idea of asserting oneself can be scary.
+Of course, the idea of being assertive can be scary.

-“You might—and maybe are likely—to be met with resistance,” says psychologist Guy Winch, author of Emotional First Aid: Healing Rejection, Guilt, Failure, and Other Everyday Hurts.
+“You might—and maybe are likely—to be met with resistance,” says psychologist Guy Winch, author of How to Fix a Broken Heart.
 “There may be an argument, you may have to prove your case, somebody might be unpleasant to you.
 And standing up for yourself is a subjective call: It’s saying what you deserve.
 The kind of anxiety people have is, Is this going to make me look like I’m whiny, entitled, self-serving?”

-People who struggle with being assertive usually behave in one of three ways when they encounter situations when they want to assert themselves.
-Paterson explains that they might be passive, and always give in; aggressive, and force people to bend to their will; or passive-aggressive, and wreak sneaky revenge instead of getting their way.
+People who struggle with being assertive usually behave in one of three ways when they encounter situations in which they want to assert themselves.
+Paterson explains that they might be passive, and always give in; aggressive, and force people to bend to their will; or passive-aggressive, and wreak sneaky revenge instead of attempting to get their way.

 People often confuse assertiveness with aggression, imagining it as desk-pounding, in-your-face demands.
 And while this can sometimes be effective for getting your way, Paterson points out that it’s a short-term solution that is ultimately isolating because people dislike and avoid aggressive people.